-- (i) Annual Grant.
+(i) Annual Grant.
 Beginning with the 2011 Annual Stockholders Meeting, each Non-Employee Director shall receive annually on the date of each annual stockholders' meeting a Non-Qualified Stock Option to purchase Ten Thousand (10,000) Shares, provided that such Non-Employee Director has served as a Non-Employee Director for at least six (6) months and is to continue to serve as a Non-Employee Director, whether or not he or she is standing for reelection at that particular Annual Meeting.
 The exercise price for the Shares shall be 100% of the Fair Market Value of the Shares on the date of grant.
 Each Option shall be exercisable immediately upon grant, shall be exercisable for ten (10) years following the date of grant and shall be generally subject to the terms and conditions set forth in the Plan.
-Each such Option shall initially be unvested and shall vest in full upon the Non-Employee Director's completion of one (1) year of Board service measured from the grant date.
-There shall be no limit on the number of such automatic Option grants any one Non-Employee Director may receive over his or her period of Board service, and Non-Employee Directors who have previously been employees of the Company (or any Affiliate) or who have received one or more Option grants from the Company prior to becoming a Non-Employee Director shall be eligible to receive one or more such automatic Option grants over their period of continued Board service. - (ii) Initial Grant.
+Each such Option shall initially be unvested and shall vest in full upon the Non-Employee Director's completion of one (1) year of Board service over his or her period of Board service, and Non-Employee Directors who have previously been employees of the Company (or any Affiliate) or who have received one or more Option grants from the Company prior to becoming a Non-Employee Director shall be eligible to receive one or more such automatic Option grants from the Company prior to service.

+(ii) Initial Grant.
 Upon appointment or initial election to the Board, each Non-Employee Director shall receive a Non-Qualified Stock Option to purchase Twenty Thousand (20,000) Shares, provided such individual was not previously in the Company's employ.
 The exercise price for such Shares shall be 100% of the Fair Market Value of the Shares on the date of grant.
 Each Option shall be exercisable immediately upon grant, shall be exercisable for 10 years following the date of grant and shall be generally subject to the terms and conditions set forth in the Plan.
 Each such Option shall initially be unvested and shall vest in full upon the Non-Employee Director's completion of one (1) year of Board service measured from the grant date.